Jadout7/DesignPatterns/README.md

 The app offers different types of cuisines, each with its own menu.
 Implementation of the Factory Method pattern for generating menu objects based on a selective cuisine.

-In Pseudo-Code: Create an abstract class/interface `Menu` representing a menu of food items.
-Then, create subclasses like `ItalianMenu`, `ChineseMenu`, etc., each implementing the `Menu` abstract class/interface and providing their own implementations for generating menu items.
-The `MenuFactory` Class acts as a factory method, responsible for creating instances of menu classes based on the customer's selected cuisine.
+In Pseudo-Code: Create an abstract class/interface `CarType` representing a menu of food items.
+Then, create subclasses like `PetrolCarType`, `DieselCarType`, etc., each implementing the `CarType` abstract class/interface and providing their own implementations for generating car types.
+The `CarTypeFactory` Class acts as a factory method, responsible for creating instances of car type classes based on the customer's selection.

 ### 2. Decorator Pattern (Preferably Interface):

-Customers may have different dietary preferences(gluten-free, vegetarian, or vegan), so to accommodate these preferences, the Decorator pattern can be implemented to dynamically add or modify the behavior of menu items based on customer selections.
+Customers may have different preferences for their car, such as adding an air freshener, a rear camera, or an under-glow.
+To accommodate these preferences, the Decorator pattern can be implemented to dynamically modify the features of the car based on customer selections.

-In Pseudo-Code: Create a `MenuItem` interface representing a food item on the menu.
-Then, create food implementations like `Pizza`, `Chow Mein`, etc. Also, implement decorator classes like `GlutenFreeDecorator`, `VegetarianDecorator`, etc., each adding specific dietary modifications to the base menu items.
-When a customer selects a menu item, decorators can be dynamically applied based on their preferences.
+In Pseudo-Code: Create a `CarFeature` interface representing a feature of the car.
+Then, create feature implementations like `AirFreshener`, `RearCamera`, etc. each adding specific modifications to the base car features.
+When a customer selects a feature, decorators can be dynamically applied based on their preferences.

 ### 3. Adapter Pattern (Preferably Interface):

-Uber/Thuizbezorged/whatever uses multiple gateways to complete trasnactions(IDeal, Paypal, ApplePay).
+The Showroom uses multiple gateways to complete transactions(IDeal, Paypal, ApplePay).
 However, each payment gateway may have a different interface for processing payments.
 We can implement the Adapter pattern to create adapters for different payment gateways so that the customers can use whatever gateway they prefer.